rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/rke1-cluster-configuration.md

 :::note

-ACE is only avilable on Kubernetes clusters launched by Rancher, where Rancher used RKE, RKE2, or K3s to provision the cluster.
+ACE is only available on Kubernetes clusters launched by Rancher, where Rancher used RKE, RKE2, or K3s to provision the cluster.
 It's not available for clusters in a hosted Kubernetes provider, such as Amazon's EKS.

 :::